leviceccato/clarity/README.md

 A utility package for various helpers used across multiple packages.

 #### World
 World package holds all World files.
-Each worlds contains Syste
+Each worlds contains Systems and Entities and acts as a way of separating game scenes.

 ## Tests